MileHacker Logo

 Expanding Your Horizon

-Adding 1-A 3-day period to your schedule for a day trip from Madrid to Segovia or Ávila deepens your historical exploration.
+Adding 1-THREE days to your itinerary for a day trip from Madrid to Segovia or Ávila deepens your historical exploration.
 A Castilla-La Mancha road trip for 2-3 days investigates the "land of Don Quixote" including Consuegra, Valdepeñas (wine region), and Almagro, with a car offering flexibility.

 Itinerary Expansion